Howie Severino: Career

 Severino was a campus journalist at Tufts University for all four years in college.
 In the Philippines, he began his journalism career as a newspaper reporter and magazine writer in 1988.
 He became a co-founder of the Philippine Center for Investigative Journalism (PCIJ) in 1989; established himself as a leading documentary filmmaker; and, in 2009, was named editor-in-chief of GMA News Online, GMA Network's news website.
 He stepped down in 2014 after five years, and was appointed GMA Network's vice president for Professional Development in May 2014.

-On TV, he was on Probe Team for four years with Cheche Lazaro before joining I-Witness, now one of the longest-running public affairs programs in the Philippines.
+On TV, he was on Probe Team for four years with Cheche Lazaro before joining i-Witness, now one of the longest-running public affairs programs in the Philippines.

 He set up the PCIJ's Environment Desk, built credentials as a leading environmental journalist, and worked closely with Ramon Magsaysay awardee Sheila Coronel.
-He still produces environmental documentaries for I-Witness and often appears on television riding his mountain bike.
+He still produces environmental documentaries for i-Witness and often appears on television riding his mountain bike.

 Online, he was the first blogger on GMA's web platforms.
 His journalistic exploration of emerging media culminated in 2009 with his appointment as GMA Network's vice president for Multimedia Journalism and his subsequent assignment to helm GMA News Online.

 As GMA News Online's editor-in-chief, Severino and his team pioneered in the Philippines the use of Google Maps for disaster coverage, Twitter for breaking news, and crowdsourcing for news gathering.

-Along with fellow I-Witness documentarist Kara David, Severino became the anchor of GMA News TV's noontime newscast News to Go in 2011, until its conclusion on 2019.
+Along with fellow i-Witness documentarist Kara David, Severino was the anchor of GMA News TV's morning newscast News to Go in 2011, until its conclusion in 2019.

-On April 8, 2021, He started hosting his own podcast The Howie Severino Podcast.
-It is the first podcast launched by GMA News and Public Affairs.
+He also hosted his own podcast The Howie Severino Podcast, which was produced by GMA News and Public Affairs.

+Following the split of GMA News and Public Affairs in 2022, Severino became the consultant of now-rebranded news division GMA Integrated News, while he remained in GMA Public Affairs to continue making documentaries in i-Witness.